CPAP Side Effects and Solutions: How to Fix Common Problems Fast

 Identify Your Main Issue

-Is it mask discomfort, dryness, noise, pressure, or lifestyle limitations?
-Pinpointing the specific problem guides your solution.
+Is it mask discomfort, dryness, noise, pressure intolerance, or lifestyle limitations?
+Pinpointing the specific problem guides your solution path—some issues have quick fixes, others may require alternative approaches.

 Try Simple Fixes First